 But what does that exactly mean?

-Basically, it means that all countries part of the Schengen Area will equip their border crossing points with a system looking like a self-service kiosk (or any other related border control unit) that will check all the required data from the traveler and digitalize it.
+Basically, it means that all countries part of the Schengen Area will equip their border crossing points with a system looking like a self-service kiosk (or any other related border control unit) that will check all the required data from the traveler and digitize it.

-And when we say border we are talking about air, sea, and land.
+And when we say border, we are talking about air, sea, and land.

 And who exactly will be affected by this system?

-The are several advantages of the European Entry-Exit System, and its aim is twofold.
+There are several advantages of the European Entry-Exit System, and its aim is twofold.

-On the one hand, it was created to protect and strengthen the European or Schengen borders (preventing irregular migration as we will see in the next section, and by detecting fake IDs and passports).
+On the one hand, it was created to protect and strengthen the European or Schengen borders (preventing irregular migration, as we will see in the next section, and by detecting fake IDs and passports).

 And, on the other, it speeds up border crossing and reduces queuing time, allowing identified travelers to enter the country faster while having border officials just spend time on those who require it.